Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au

-Comparison of conventional $v_2$ measurements with jet-related and nonjet-quadrupole systematics reveals substantial bias in much of the $v_2$ measurements due to jet-related contributions, the amount depending on the $v_2$ ``method'' invoked.
-Comparison of the energy and centrality trends inferred for the $p_t$-integral nonjet quadrupole with hydro expectations for ``elliptic flow'' reveals major disagreements.
-The ratio $v_2 / \epsilon$ does not follow the number of in-medium rescatterings during equilibration (LDL scaling) for more-peripheral \aa collisions and does not transition to a near-constant ideal-hydro trend for more-central collisions and larger collision energies (ideal hydro limit).
-Quadrupole $p_t$ spectra inferred from identified-hadron $v_2(p_t)$ data are very different from the spectra for most hadrons.
-A quadrupole-source boost distribution inferred from such measurements is inconsisten with Hubble expansion of a flowing bulk medium.
+Comparison of conventional $v_2$ measurements with jet-related and nonjet-quadrupole systematics reveals substantial bias in some $v_2$ measurements due to jet-related contributions, the amount depending on the $v_2$ method invoked.
+Comparison of the energy and centrality trends inferred for the $p_t$-integral nonjet quadrupole with hydro expectations for ``elliptic flow'' reveals substantial disagreement.
+The ratio $v_2 / \epsilon$ does not follow the number of in-medium rescatterings during equilibration (LDL scaling) for more-peripheral \aa\ collisions and does not transition to a near-constant ideal-hydro trend for more-central collisions and larger collision energies (ideal hydro limit).
+Quadrupole $p_t$ spectra inferred from identified-hadron $v_2(p_t)$ data are quite different from the spectra for most hadrons.
+The quadrupole-source boost distribution inferred from such measurements is inconsistent with Hubble expansion of a flowing bulk medium.

-We conclude that: (i) NJ quadrupole and jet-related structures arise from two different mechanisms and can be accurately distinguished by 2D model fits. (ii) The NJ quadrupole appearing in more-peripheral (``transparent'') \auau collisions cannot arise from a hydro mechanism relying on many rescatterings. (iii) The same NJ quadrupole is insensitive to any mechanism or environment (dense medium) that might modify jet structure in more-central collisions as observed. (iv) Both jets and NJ quadrupole exhibit a similar $\log(\sqrt{s_{NN}})$ energy dependence, with threshold near 13 GeV, suggesting a common QCD framework for both phenomena. (v) The NJ quadrupole is not a hydrodynamic flow manifestation.
+We conclude that: (a) NJ quadrupole and jet-related structures can be distinguished accurately by 2D model fits and do arise from two different mechanisms. (b) The NJ quadrupole appearing in more-peripheral (``transparent'') \auau\ collisions cannot arise from a hydro mechanism relying on multiple rescatterings. (c) The same NJ quadrupole is insensitive to any mechanism or environment (dense medium) that might modify jet structure as observed in more-central \aa\ collisions. (d) Both jets and NJ quadrupole exhibit a similar $\log(\sqrt{s_{NN}})$ energy dependence, with threshold near 10 GeV, suggesting a common QCD framework for both phenomena. (e) The NJ quadrupole is not a hydrodynamic flow manifestation.

-This work was supported in part by the Office of Science of the U.S. DOE under grants DE-FG03-97ER41020 (UW) and DE-FG02-94ER40845 (UTA).
+This material is based upon work supported by the U.S.\ Department of Energy Office of Science, Office of Nuclear Physics under Award Number DE-FG02-97ER41020.

 \begin{appendix}